hanzongxi/RSIQA/README.md

 SROCC, KROCC, or PLCC.
 Last but not least, nearly all IQA models only care about the prediction accuracy in the statistical meaning, not individual difference.
 Thus, setting 100 to 99, or even 95 has no influence in the statistical viewpoint.
 As for the individual difference of camera quality, it depends on your own experiences, understanding and subjective preference.
 Actually, we think this is one of the dark side of objective IQA.

-If you find this work useful, please cite our paper.
+If you find our work interesting, please cite our paper.
 If having any questions, please contact zongxihan@sjtu.edu.cn